mkjanda/IAT-Server/README.md

 <h2 id='setting-it-up-with-nginx'>Setting it up with Nginx</h2>

-	<p>If you're setting it up for your own computer, here's the <b>nginx.conf</b> I use to proxy back to virtual box on 192.158.56.101:</p>
+	If you're setting it up for your own computer, here's the <b>nginx.conf</b> I use to proxy back to virtual box on 192.158.56.101:

 ``` nginx